Myopia Control

 What are the risk factors?

 Myopia development is influenced not only by genetic factors like a family history of short-sightedness but also by various environmental and behavioural factors.
-Studies show that children who engage more in close-up activities, such as using electronic devices, and spend less time outside are more prone to developing myopia.
+Studies show that children who engage more in close-up activities, such as using electronic devices, and spend less time outside, are more prone to developing myopia.
 This trend might contribute to the rising occurrence of myopia in children globally.
 Also, children who start showing signs of myopia at a younger age are more likely to experience severe myopia later on.
 Problems with eye coordination (binocular vision disorders) have been associated with the worsening of myopia.

 The good news is that Options Optometrists have several ways that we can help to control and slow myopia progression in your child.
 We use a proactive approach to develop a custom treatment plan based on your child’s lifestyle, age and prescription.